+SMFs handling PDU sessions that receive a PDU Session Establishment request associated with UE Request Type “Existing PDU Session” for handover purposes between 3GPP access and N3GPP access for an S-NSSAI subject to NSAC, do not interact with the NSACF.

+An SMF anchoring a PDU session shall not invoke NSACF for an S-NSSAI subject to NSAC when the PDU session replaces an existing anchor as per clause 4.3.5.4.

-3.The NSACF updates the current number of PDU Sessions established on the S-NSSAI, i.e. increase or decrease the number of PDU Sessions per network slice based on the information provided by the SMF in the update flag parameter.
+3. The NSACF updates the current number of PDU Sessions established on the S-NSSAI, i.e. increase or decrease the number of PDU Sessions per network slice based on the information provided by the anchor SMF in the update flag parameter.